LauraHBui/Modelling-Crime-Data-2021/docs/06-hypotheses.md

 Today, we learned that to make predictions about the population from our sample, we must create **hypotheses**.
 When we test our hypothesis, we aspire to reject the **null hypothesis**, which tells us no differences exist.
 To ensure we reject the null accurately, however, we must be wary of **type 1 error** so we consider this error in tests of **statistical significance** and in evaluating our **p-values**.
 These hypothesis tests we learned today in `R` used the **binomial distribution** as well as the normal distribution, and required us to set our hypotheses at the outset as either **directional** or **non-directional**.
-Hypothesis tests that used the normal distribution were for **single samples** and statistical significance was determined by **z scores** and **t values**.
+Hypothesis tests that used the normal distribution were explored for **single samples** and statistical significance was determined by **z scores** .
+In most cases going forward, the functions we use in R will be computing p-values for you, but it's important to understand what these are, where they come from, and what they mean, to be able to correctly interpret these.